DanielKng/zammad-ticket-portal/README.md

 2. Place the contents of `src/html/nf_gui.html` in a new Contao article
 3. Adjust file paths to match your server structure
 4. Remove `<meta charset="utf-8">` for Contao compatibility
-5. **Important:** Must be served via HTTP - ES modules require a web server
+5. **Important:** Must be served via HTTP/HTTPS - ES modules require a web server

 ### Other CMS Systems